The ECFMG 2013 Information Booklet and the 2013 exam application materials are now available on the ECFMG website.

 Example 1: On January 15, 2012, Examinee A submits his application for his first attempt at any Step or Step Component.
-The six-attempt limit will be effective at that time for all Steps and Step Components and Examinee A will be allowed to take each Step or Step Component no more than six times, including incomplete attempts.
+The six-attempt limit is effective at that time for all Steps and Step Components and Examinee A will be allowed to take each Step or Step Component no more than six times, including incomplete attempts.

-Examinees Who Have Taken Any Step Or Step Component Before January 1, 2012
+- Examinees who have taken any Step or Step Component before January 1, 2012

 Example 2: Examinee B’s application for a seventh attempt at a particular Step or Step Component is received on December 15, 2012.
 For this examinee, the six-attempt limit will not prevent the seventh attempt, since the application was submitted before January 1, 2013.
-However, if Examinee B fails the exam, he will not be eligible to submit an application on or after January 1, 2013 to retake that Step or Step Component.
+However, if Examinee B fails the exam, he will not be eligible to submit an application after January 1, 2013 to retake that Step or Step Component.

 Example 3: Examinee C attempts to submit an application for a seventh attempt at a particular Step or Step Component on or after January 1, 2013.
 The application will not be processed, since all exam applications submitted on or after January 1, 2013 will be subject to the six-attempt limit.